Why Intermittent Fasting Does Not Dictate Weight Loss

 • Are short on time in the morning and rarely have time for breakfast

-• People who struggle with food addiction and are trying to break certain habits
+• Struggle with food addiction and want to break certain habits

-For these individuals, intermittent fasting can be a great tool to let them stay on track with their day and their diet.
-It saves them time, calories and that feeling that they “have to” eat, even when they’re not hungry.
+For these individuals, intermittent fasting can be an excellent tool to help them stay on track with their diet.
+It saves time, reduces unnecessary calorie intake, and eliminates the pressure to eat when they aren’t actually hungry.

-• Those with high-stress lives or who produced too much cortisol
+• Those with high-stress lives or excessive cortisol production

 • Those with diabetes or severe hypoglycemia

-• Those who train hard 6-7 days a week or do 2/day workouts
+• Those training intensely 6–7 days a week or doing two-a-day workouts

-For these individuals, intermittent fasting can actually cause them to be lightheaded, dizzy, or ill.
-It can make it too difficult to achieve specific macros or a high enough protein count.
-It can also deter their muscle gain and in some cases, slow down muscle repair during recovery.
+For these groups, intermittent fasting can cause dizziness, lightheadedness, or illness.
+It may make it challenging to meet specific macronutrient requirements, hinder muscle gain, and, in some cases, slow down muscle recovery.